Lighting and Rendering / Maya

 HiDPI compositing setting in Maya

-For usage example, check out the following demo from the Asset Store: Ring.
+For usage example, check out the Ring demo (also available in the Asset Store).

 Visibility Breakpoints